×

 We asked people in Morocco if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be mindful of cultural differences when visiting Morocco.
 It is important to dress modestly, especially when visiting religious sites.
 Avoid public displays of affection, as this is considered inappropriate in Morocco.
 It is also important to be respectful of local customs and traditions, and to avoid discussing sensitive topics such as religion or politics.
 Additionally, it is important to be aware of the local laws and regulations, and to avoid engaging in activities that are illegal in Morocco.
-Finally, it is important to be respectful of the local people and their culture, and to avoid making assumptions or judgments about them," remarked one member in Morocco.
+Finally, it is important to be respectful of the local people and their culture, and to avoid making assumptions or judgments about them," said one expat who made the move to Morocco.

 AGS Worldwide MoversAGS Worldwide Movers